openfheorg/openfhe-development/src/pke/examples/SCHEME_SWITCHING_CAPABILITY.md

 Currently, the code does not support an arbitrary function to be applied to the intermediate FHEW ciphertexts if they have to be converted back to CKKS.
-The reason is that (1) the current implementation of `GenerateLUTviaFunction` works only for the small decryption ciphertext modulus q = 2048, which allows a plaintext modulus of at most p = 8 (`GetMaxPlaintextSpace()`) and (2) the current implementation of light bootstrapping to convert a FHEW ciphertext to a CKKS ciphertext approximates correctly the modular function only arround zero, which requires the messagee m << p.
-Instead of specifying directly the larger plaintext modulus in `EvalFHEWtoCKKS`, which is required to postprocess the ciphertext obtained after the Chebyshev evaluation, one can supply the plaintext modulus as 4, which returns a ciphertext encrypting $y=sin(2*pi*x/p)$.
-Then, one can apply $arcsin(y)*p/(2*pi)$.
+The reason is that (1) the current implementation of `GenerateLUTviaFunction` works only for the small decryption ciphertext modulus q = 2048, which allows a plaintext modulus of at most p = 8 (`GetMaxPlaintextSpace()`) and (2) the current implementation of light bootstrapping to convert FHEW ciphertexts to a CKKS ciphertext approximates correctly the modular function only arround zero, which requires the messagee m << p.
+Instead of specifying directly the larger plaintext modulus in `EvalFHEWtoCKKS`, which is required to postprocess the ciphertext obtained after the Chebyshev evaluation, one can supply the plaintext modulus as 4, which returns a ciphertext encrypting $y=sin(2pi*x/p)$.
+Then, one can apply $arcsin(y)*p/(2pi)$.
 However, this also does not cover the whole initial message space, since arcsin has codomain $[-pi/2, pi/2]$.
 This issue is exemplified in the example `FloorViaSchemeSwitching()`.

 **FHEW->CKKS->operation->FHEW**